TobKed/blog/content/posts/2019_xx_xx_black.md

         pass
 ```

-Linters give the information which part of code violates PEP-8 but they do not give any solutions.
+Linters give the information which part of a code violates PEP-8, but they do not give any solutions.
-Usually it is quite easy to fix it but it is annoying and consumes time.
+Usually it is quite easy to fix it, but it is annoying and consumes time.
-It leaves space for opinionated discussion.
+It leaves space for opinionated discussions.
 The good formatter can help a lot in this matter.

 > Black is the uncompromising Python code formatter.
 By using it, you agree to cede control over minutiae of hand-formatting.
 In return, Black gives you speed, determinism, and freedom from pycodestyle nagging about formatting.
 You will save time and mental energy for more important matters.
 >
 > -- black documentation

-Black uses subset of PEP-8 as a code style where every decision was proceeded with discussion, supported by solid arguments and concrete parts of PEP-8.
+Black uses subset of PEP-8 as a code style where every decision was preceded with discussion, supported by solid arguments and concrete parts of PEP-8.
 Under the hood code is parsed to Concrete Syntax Tree (CST) and Abstract Syntax Tree (AST).
+You can learn more about this concepts from sources at the end of text.

 #### Pros:
 * Fast.